mega-calibrator/GUI-for-apple-studio-17-ADC/README.md

 ## Building from source
 install [Python](https://www.python.org/downloads/windows/) with `pip` for windows

-clone repository, change to the DDC-for-CRT directory and run
+clone repository, change to the GUI-for-apple-studio-17-ADC directory and run

 ```
 pip install --upgrade .